Kavanaugh denies two additional accusations to Senate Judiciary Committee

 The author of the letter said their daughter was approached by the friend on September 21, 2018, wondering what to do.
 Both opted to stay anonymous, as did the author of the letter, according to the letter as read by the investigator.

-Through a series of broader questions about his time during the Starr investigation, Kavanaugh continued to deny he had shoved a woman against a wall, behaved violently toward a woman or socialized with someone from Boulder, Colorado.
+Through a series of broader questions about his time during the Starr investigation, Kavanaugh continued to deny to the committee that he had shoved a woman against a wall, behaved violently toward a woman or socialized with someone from Boulder, Colorado.

 When asked if, during the Starr investigation, he dated a woman who “would fairly fit the description in the letter,” Kavanaugh asked, “What’s the description?”